 I can only tell you that it is worth adding this method to your migraine pain management routine to help relieve your migraines or simply reduce stress in your life.

 If you want to start a meditation practice in general it is a good idea to maintain a regular routine.
 Because your migraines probably get you behind in some things, resist the urge to become busier and fit in more activities in between migraines.

-Anyway, I digress - back to maintaining a regular routine time to start a beginner meditation practice.
-Twenty minutes twice a day is the usual recommendation time for meditating.
+To maintain a regular routine time, to start, try to allow twenty minutes twice a day.
+This is the usual recommendation time for meditating.

 The same time each day is preferred.
 Normally upon waking and before you go to sleep are good times to find 20 minutes to meditate.

 Your routine could look like this for a twenty minute session: start with a ½ minute of silence, then 17 ½ minutes of repeating your mantra (from TM for one example) or focusing on your breath, or whatever method you have chosen to do, and then 2 minutes of silence or nothingness to end the meditation.
 Just sit there and become aware of the room.